 Greece is known for its contemporary styles and use of olive oil, vegetables, grains, fish, wine and meats.
-You will also be able to find plenty of traditional ingredients such as olives, cheese, lemon juice, herbs and yoghurt.
+You will also be able to find plenty of traditional ingredients all year round, such as olives, cheese, lemon juice, herbs and yoghurt.
 Crete has a huge food culture and is renowned for its superb taste-bud tingling ingredients.
-You simply can’t leave the island without trying a few of these distinguishable dishes:
+You simply can’t leave the island without trying a few of these distinguishable dishes, no matter when you visit; summer or Christmas:

 Dakos, or Ntakos (sometimes also referred to as Koukouvagia, Koukouvayia or in eastern Crete Kouloukopsomo) is a Cretan meze dish which is made up of soaked dried bread or barley rusk sliced up.
 It is usually topped with an array of zesty chopped tomatoes, crumbled Greek feta (or mizithra cheese) and topped off with a sprinkle of herbs such as oregano.
 In many places, they also add olives and peppers.
 Think of it as a mini pizza, but better… and Cretan!